white92d15b7/Setup-Null-Array-Windows/README.md

 Step 1 – Main Wallet

 Setup your controller wallet.
 This will keep your coins safe.
-Download and install nullex-qt for windows.
+Download and install nullex-qt for Windows.

 1.1.
 Load the NulleX wallet and sync
 1.2.
 Set a password on your NulleX wallet (the wallet will shut down, you must restart)